jay-johnson/deploy-to-kubernetes/multihost/README.rst

 Deployed Web Applications
 -------------------------

-Here are the hosted web application urls.
+Once the stack is deployed, here are the hosted web application urls.
 These urls are made accessible by the included `nginx-ingress <https://github.com/nginxinc/kubernetes-ingress>`__.

 View Django REST Framework
 --------------------------